 On the short-term, the loss of the hub operation at Schiphol Airport results in a decrease in value added of more than 4 billion euro and the loss of 55,000 jobs.
 Without connecting passengers most intercontinental destinations currently served from Schiphol Airport cannot be operated viably.
 The same holds for an important part of the European network.
 To be able to operate a premium hub network of high-quality connections sufficient peak hourly capacity is essential.
 In that light, the Dutch government foresees in the implementation of a traffic distribution rule that aims at the distribution of leisure traffic from the inbound and outbound peaks at Schiphol Airport to Lelystad Airport in order to free up capacity for the hub operation at Schiphol Airport.
-In addition, SEO and To70 have been asked to map the possible capacity benefits of operational measures in the inbound and outbound peaks in 2030.
-In a separate report, SEO and To70 have presented the capacity implications at Schiphol Airport for 2023.
+In addition, SEO and To70 have been asked to map the possible capacity benefits of operational measures in the inbound and outbound peaks.